Discovering Pescia, the city of flowers

 Where to go around Pescia

 Pescia is located in Valdinievole, an area rich in history and natural beauty.
 In the municipal area of Pescia we point out a couple of very interesting medieval parish churches: the first is the pieve di San Quirico which is located in the town of the same name and the second is the beautiful Romanesque pieve dei Santi Ansano e Tommaso located in Castelvecchio.
 Finally, I cannot fail to mention the town of Collodi which everyone knows thanks to the Adventures of Pinocchio.
+Coming to the other hamlets of the province of Pistoia, I recommend you visit the spa towns of Montecatini and Monsummano and the medieval village of Montecatini Alto.

 How to get to Pescia